joerunde/caikit/stream.md

 ### Stories?

-If going with option 2:
+If going with option 3:

+- Swap over to `__annotations__` on the task classes
+  - Should be backwards-compatible to not break existing "simple" tasks
-- Add streaming on the input side of the tasks as well (Assuming only a single input?)
+  - Add streaming input support with similar type checking as streaming outputs
-- Decide on a multi-task API for modules
+- Add `taskmethod` decorator method onto task base
+- Update service introspection code to look for the additional `@taskmethod`s
+  - `run` should still be used for "simple" tasks if no `@taskmethod`s present
+  - module still maps to a single task, but task will have multiple RPCs
+- Refactor the "is_streaming_output_task" logic to be RPC specific, not task-specific
+- Update server wrapper to allow global-predict wrapping of input-streaming flavored RPCs
-- Update _all_ the logic for api generation to support multiple tasks -
+- Update the global predict code to handle input streaming rpcs as well
+  - Will require extra knowledge re: "which RPC is being handled", cannot just ask the task since tasks now have multiple RPCs

 Why multi-task models?